KeremAltaylar/Stringillum/README.md

 # * STRINGILLUM *

   Stringillum is an interactive kinetic painting with audio-reactivity.
+Mouse click starts the sound and clears the canvas; mouse location affects the sound.
 Fundamental design of the work is based on a custom object and its distribution on to  2-dimensional array structure.
 Aesthetically it aims to have sharp and gothic look which is provided by the curve arrays.
 The Usage of the such system creates a ligth efect which can be considered as an illusion.
 The motion design is layered into sub sections.

   * Curves in the array have dynamic height that they are randomly determined and are changing always
   * X,Y locations of the each individual angle of the curve are moving with the speed parameter.